simonmichael/hledger/hledger/hledger.m4.md

     ```

 Amounts can be converted to cost at report time using the [`-B/--cost`](#reporting-options) flag;
-this is discussed more in the ˜[COST](#cost) section.
+this is discussed more in the ˜[COST REPORTING](#cost-reporting) section.

-### Other cost/lot notations˜
+### Other cost/lot notations

-A slight digression for Ledger users.
+A slight digression for Ledger and Beancount users.
 Ledger has a number of cost/lot-related notations:

 - `@ UNITCOST` and `@@ TOTALCOST`
   - expresses a conversion rate, as in hledger